xenit-eu/helm-alfresco/README.md

 Transform Service Shared File Storage, Clustering (replica count should always have a max of 1 for ACS pods), MQ and Digital Workspace are disabled.

+#### `general.hibernate`

+* Required: false
+* Default: false
+* Description: Setting this parameter to true will set all replicas to 0 and alter the default nginx rules to redirect the normal pages to a 503 maintenance page.

 #### `general.strategy`